-Three times throughout the semester, students will find an empirical research article on literacy/reading in their content area and extend their understanding by applying the findings to a course concept and future teaching implications.
+Three times throughout the semester, students will find an empirical research article on secondary-school students literacy in their content area and extend their understanding by applying the findings to a course concept and future teaching implications.
 Each extension must be two-three pages in length and will be graded according to following criteria.
 15 points each.